What is GDPR?

 Firstly, we're not talking about the crumbly versions we all love to dunk in our tea.
 The harmless, anonymous ones we use are a small file which asks permission to be placed on your smartphone, tablet or computer.
 This happens when your browser calls a page with a cookie on it.

 Most web browsers are set up to automatically accept first party (usually low risk) cookies.
 Our anonymous cookies in no way give us access to your device or any personal information about you.

 In order for us to provide the quality service we wish to offer you, our use of low risk cookies is essential.

 How do we use them?

 Compare Energy Bills will place an anonymous cookie onto your computer or smartphone device to help us ensure that as a user of the website, you get the best experience possible.

 If the cookie file is accepted, a cookie is stored on your device that helps us analyse and better understand how you use the website.
-We only use traffic log cookies (eg: Google Analytics) to identify which pages of compareenergybills.com are being used, when and how, in order to improve the service we offer you.
-Overall, cookies help us provide you with a better website by enabling us to see which pages you and others find useful and those that are less well used, so that we might improve.
+We only use traffic log cookies (eg: Google Analytics) to identify which pages of compareenergybills.com are being used, when and how, to improve the service we offer you.
+Overall, cookies help us provide you with a better service by enabling us to see which pages you and others find useful and those that are less well used, so that we might improve.

 Cookies can also be accessed within the preference settings within your web browser.
 As the location of these settings can vary across browsers, please visit the home page of your preferred browser if you are unsure how to access these settings.